wearebraid/vueformulate.com/docs/guide/validation/README.md

 ### Optional

 Use this rule to make a field optional.
 When used all validation rules pass until the field is no longer empty.
-It’s location in the list of validation rules has no effect,
+Its location in the list of validation rules has no effect,

 ```vue